vokythoai/url_shortener/README.md

     + In our system relational queries occur rarely => NoSQL is a good choice and easier for scaling system.
     + LRU (Least Recently Used) is the good caching strategy for system.
 Caching about 20% of the most used URLs for better performance.
     + Indexing column when using RDBMS for faster query.
-    + Using multiple read replicas for our database.
-    + Using a load balancer with Least Connection method, client requests are distributed to the application server with the least number of active connections at the time the client request is received.

   - Security:
     - System can be attacked by DDoS or spamming requests.